Active Response Training

 One important concept I’ve used over the years is to express all of my coaching cues as positive statements.
 If you use negative statements, the brain doesn’t process them well and will often focus on the very habit you are trying to eliminate.
 An example of this is when a coach says “Don’t jerk the trigger.”
 The brain tends to focus on the last part of that statement (“jerk the trigger”) and negate the negative.
 The student is programmed to think about jerking the trigger and the problem gets worse.

 It’s kind of like what would happen if I told you: “Don’t think of a pink elephant.”
 What’s the first thing you did?
 You thought of that elephant.
 The brain doesn’t handle negatives very well.
-It’s better to express your cues in a positive manner, saying something like “Squeeze the trigger gently” instead.
+It’s better to express your cues in a positive manner, saying something like “Press the trigger smoothly” instead.

 I once read a strength training article called How a Simple Mind Trick Can Make You Stronger in Seconds.
 In the article, Armi Legge summarizes some research about how using different verbal cues for weight lifters can lead to better performance.
 The research indicates that using external cues creates better performance than by using internal cues.